parents look at finances with daughter in the background

 Cost of living vs. inflation: What's the difference?

-Cost of living refers to the money needed for everyday expenses, while inflation measures the yearly rise in prices of goods and services.
-Though distinct, they are closely linked.
+Cost of living refers to the money needed for everyday expenses.
+Inflation is the rate at which the cost of goods and services rise.

 When inflation rises, the cost of living also increases as prices for daily necessities go up.
 Conversely, when inflation falls, the cost of living tends to decrease.

-Applying this to all your purchases — gas, groceries, utilities, tickets, and appliances — means you spend much more than before.
+Applying this to all your purchases — gas, school supplies, utilities, tickets, and appliances — means you are now spending much more than before.
 If your wages don't rise at the same rate, you'll earn the same amount but pay significantly more, forcing you to dip into savings.

 >RELATED: Inflation and Debt